croaky/blog/articles/thin-api-clients.md

 an idempotency key, or retry logic,
 I would still choose to write a thin client.

-I would use a third-party library if the authentication mechanism is more complex or we need to use a large surface area of the API, stitching together many endpoints.

 Another "thin" variation is
 to choose the lightest option of open source libraries.
 For example, to add a new credit card to a React Native app, I've used the